pulibrary/dpul-collections/design-decisions/0001-filters.md

 ### Use Cases

-1. A patron has come to a librarian asking for a specific and restricted set of material, and only those materials should come back via a URL sent to them.
-For example: "1970s cuban posters"
+1. As a librarian a patron has come to me asking for all "1970s cuban posters" and I want to create a filter that includes just those materials and send them a link to it so that they can continue their research without me.
-2. I've found search results based on keywords and would like to get an idea of the spread of my results - what subjects are most common, what collections might I do more research in?
+1. As a researcher I want to see all collections and subjects related to a keyword result so that I can discover other potential avenues for finding material related to my topic and get an idea of how likely it is that Princeton will have the kind of material I need.

 ### Design Guidelines